00sapo/wikicfp-ggs/Readme.md

 #### Safely search Computer Science/Engineering conferences by deadline.

+### Features

-[] mark predatory conferences and journals
+* mark predatory conferences and journals
-[] add GGS score
+* add GGS score
-[] add links to ScimagoJR and Google Scholar
+* add links to ScimagoJR and Google Scholar

+---

 This is a browser extension that adds GGS rankings to WikiCFP pages.
 It should work for all major browsers, but only Firefox and Chromium are tested and